shuup/shuup-guide/source/payment-and-shipping.rst

-1. Navigate to the Shipping or Payment Methods admin by clicking `Shipping Methods` or `Payment Methods` under the `Payment and Shipping` category from the Shoop Admin menu.
+1. Navigate to the Shipping or Payment Methods admin by clicking `Shipping Methods` or `Payment Methods` under the `Payment and Shipping` category from the Shuup Admin menu.

    .. image:: payment-and-shipping/payment-methods-menu.png